Jets punter Edwards fixed bad habits after shaky rookie year

 After all, he's used to kicking footballs, not throwing them.

-"I was watching it and it was an ugly ball," the Australian said with a big grin.
+"I was watching it and it was an ugly ball," the native of Australia said with a big grin.
 "It wasn't a nice spiral, but it made it there."

-It sure did: a successfully orchestrated fake punt that went for a 31-yard completion — on fourth-and-21 — to Marcus Williams two weeks ago in the Jets' 20-6 victory over Jacksonville.
+It sure did: a successfully orchestrated fake punt that went for a 31-yard completion — on fourth-and-21 — to Marcus Williams two weeks ago in the Jets' 23-20 overtime victory over Jacksonville.

 "It's funny because my college coaches at Sam Houston State, we never ran any fakes and if there were, it was going to be me running with it, not throwing it because they didn't trust me with it," Edwards said.
 "I'll admit, I wasn't a great passer back then.
 I'm still not amazing now, but I can get the job done when I need to."